 Head injury treatment will depend on the type and severity of the injury.

 Minor head injuries are usually treated with acetaminophen, ice and rest.
 NSAIDs (nonsteroidal anti-inflammatory drugs) should be avoided with open scalp cuts, as they could worsen bleeding.

 More severe injury treatment will depend on a number of factors but may include:

 Head injuries are often treated with anti-seizure, or anticonvulsant medication.
 It is also common to prescribe diuretics in brain injuries that have caused pressure or buildup.
 Diuretics can ease pressure by promoting the excretion of fluids.

-In severe cases, a medically-induced coma may be given.
-This can promote brain swelling to lessen and blood oxygenation levels can be closely monitored.
+In severe cases, a medically induced coma may be used to protect the brain from swelling and to closely monitor blood oxygenation levels..